 Tissue expansion is a procedure that lets the body grow extra skin used for reconstruction in other parts of the body.
 Here’s how it works: a silicone balloon expander is inserted under the skin in the area where a reconstruction is scheduled.
 By filling it with salt water, the skin stretches and grows with time.

 This procedure is utilized for many reasons, including breast reconstruction after breast removal or to repair skin damaged by birth defects or accidents.
 Tissue expansion is an option for anyone looking to replace lost tissue in some areas of the scalp.
+Dr. Bartholomew strives to deliver the best tissue expansion Portland has to offer.
 The procedure has been known to produce positive results in many areas, including the face and neck, arms, hands and legs.

 Tissue expansion allows experienced surgeons like Dr. Bartholomew to match color, texture and hair-bearing qualities almost perfectly.
 It provides nearly identical skin coloring and texture and lets natural hair grow on the damaged area.
 There is less of a risk that the skin will die since it stays connected to the donor area’s blood and nervous system.